open-data-fabric/open-data-fabric/rfcs/016-odf-schema.md

                 inner:
                   kind: String
               description: Subject's gender
+      - name: area_codes
+        description: List of body area codes covered by this MRI scan
+        type:
+          kind: List
+          itemType:
+            kind: String
     extra: # [2]
       c.com/z: baz
 ```

 `[1]` New `schema` field replaces the old `schema` field now containing the ODF schema.
-We can do such replacement because this field was never specified explicitly in any of the YAML manifests before, so this is not a breaking change from manifest perspective.
+Note that schema includes the system columns like `offset`, `op`, and `system_time`.

 `[2]` The `extra` field is a container for custom attributes (see [format explanation](#attributes-format) below).
 Extra attributes will be allowed on the schema level too and work the same as on field (column) level.